qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 labels.

 Every page will be generated with each feature.
-To enable the generation of an atlas and access generation parameters, refer to the `Atlas generation` tab.
-This tab contains the following widgets (see figure_composer_atlas_):
+To enable the generation of an atlas and access generation parameters, refer to the `Atlas generation` panel.This panel contains the following widgets (see figure_composer_atlas_):

 .. _figure_composer_atlas:

 .. figure:: /static/user_manual/print_composer/atlas_properties.png
    :align: center

-   Atlas generation tab
+   Atlas Generation Panel

 * |checkbox| :guilabel:`Generate an atlas`, which enables or disables the atlas generation.
 * A :guilabel:`Coverage layer` |selectString| combo box that allows you to choose the (vector) layer containing the features on which to iterate over.
 * An optional |checkbox| :guilabel:`Hidden coverage layer` that, if checked, will hide the coverage layer (but not the other ones) during the generation.
 * An optional :guilabel:`Page name` combo box to give a more explicit name to each feature page(s) when previewing atlas.
 You can select an attribute of the coverage layer or set an expression.
 If this option is empty, QGIS will